AdobeDocs/certification.en/help/certifications/aam/aam-renew.md

 Section 3: Segmentation and Activation (31%)

-* Apply procedural concepts to create destinations in Audience Manager
+* Apply procedural concepts to create destinations in [!DNL Audience Manager]
 * Identify signals to create Rule-Based, Onboarded, and Algorithmic Traits
 * Apply procedural concepts to create segments using frequency/recency
 * Determine how to create segments using profile merge rules